 Election and Term of Office

-The Assistant Secretary will be elected according to the bylaws and policies and procedures established by the Executive Board.
+The Assistant Secretary will be elected according to the bylaws and policies and procedures established by the ACOG Board of Directors.
 The Assistant Secretary serves a two-year term and is not eligible for re-election to that position.

 An honorarium is provided to the Assistant Secretary for the duties performed and meetings he or she attends.
 The honorarium may be adjusted depending on circumstances determined by ACOG policies and procedures.
 The Compensation Committee determines the honorarium level annually.